mongodb/docs/source/includes/api/list-tables/restore-job-create-response-documents.rst

        Only present only if ``"encryptionEnabled" : true``.

-   * - pointInTime
-     - boolean
-     - Flag indicating that the job for a :abbr:`PIT (point-in-time)` restore.

    * - snapshotId
      - string
      - Unique identifier of the :term:`snapshot` to restore.